top of page

 "No. No. No. No. No. No. No," she said.
 "I'm going right down to the chapel to pray."

-Mr. Frazer sent down word whenever Notre Dame scored, and finally, when it had been dark a long time, the final result.
+Mr. Frazer sent word whenever Notre Dame scored and, finally, when it had been dark a long time, the final score: Notre Dame 27, Southern California zero.

-The next morning Sister Cecelia came in.
-She was very pleased and confident.
+The next morning Sister Cecelia visited.
+She was very pleased.

 "I knew they couldn't beat Our Lady," she said.
 "They couldn't" . . . .

-When the Irish arrived to Chicago on December 9 their train was met by a wild mob at the LaSalle Street Station.
-If it were possible to wind back space and time ninety-two years I could have looked down from my writing-room onto the platform as the Notre Dame railcars chugged in from Los Angeles and hissed to a stop.
-Thousands of Notre Dame fans, and hundreds of local delinquents, descended onto the tracks, swarming over the cars and climbing up onto the roofs in a wild celebration of the triumph at the coast.
-The crowd became so dense that railroad security began walling off paths through the bodies so the team could de-train.
+When the Irish arrived to Chicago on December 9 their train was met by a mob at the LaSalle Street Station.
+If it was possible to wind back space and time ninety-two years I could have looked down from my writing room onto the platform as the cars chugged in and hissed to a stop.
+Thousands of fans swarmed the cars to celebrate the triumph on the coast.
+Railroad security began walling off paths so the team could get off.

-The next day the Fighting Irish were taken to La Salle Street, where the mighty Board of Trade loomed over the canyon of buildings at the city's financial center.
-Since 1924 Chicago had hosted most of Notre Dame's biggest games at Soldier Field, and feeling like the university's second home, the city had orchestrated a ticker-tape parade to celebrate the championship.
-The football team was driven up the street in a cavalcade of cars, standing on the running boards and waiving from the cabins, as the confetti and tape streamed down from above and the bands struck up the old songs once more.
+The next day the Fighting Irish were taken to La Salle Street, where the mighty Board of Trade building looks out over the long canyon of skyscrapers that make up the city's financial district.
+Because Rockne was struggling to get a permanent stadium built that could accommodate ticket demand, most of Notre Dame's biggest games were hosted at Soldier Field, making Chicago the program's second home.
+The city staged a ticker-tape to celebrate the undefeated season.
+The Irish were driven up the street in a cavalcade of cars as the confetti and tape streamed down.

 Love Hemingway intertwined in this interesting story.